socrata/connectors/templates/salesforce-socrata.md

 download_url: https://cran.r-project.org/web/packages/RForcecom/index.html
 bugs_url: https://github.com/hiratake55/RForcecom/issues
 ---
-This walkthrough goes through the steps of taking data from any system that uses ODBC and then loads that into an existing Socrata table using write.Socrata from RSocrata
+This walkthrough goes through the steps of taking data from Salesforce and then loads that into an existing Socrata table using write.Socrata from RSocrata.
+Rforcecom Example from [Takekatsu Hiramura](https://hiratake55.wordpress.com/2013/03/28/rforcecom/)